Merged image of a V8 engine, Sherman Tank, Clementine the Cat, and my MGA in the Alpes

 www.VORD.net

-The lower arm for the trailing link rear suspension is mounted on the front spring hanger, but unfortunately MG had not provided a suitable mounting for the upper arm.
+The lower arm for my trailing link rear suspension is mounted on the front spring hanger, but unfortunately MG had not provided a suitable mounting for the upper arm.

 battery tray and upper arm reinforcement